rania-hossam/AI_Powered_APP/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Author
-This app was developed by [Your Name].
+This app was developed by [Rania Hossam].

 Feel free to contribute to this project or contact the author for any questions or suggestions.